OCA/account-invoicing/sale_timesheet_invoice_description/README.rst

    - For **Split Order lines by** select "Timesheet" if you want to create one invoice line for each Sale Order line's timesheet, or select "Task" if you want to create one invoice line for each Sale Order line's task.
+   - For **Timesheets for consecutive Invoices** select "Only uninvoiced" if you want to ignore all already fully or partially invoiced timesheets when creating consecutive invoices, or select "Uninvoiced and partially invoiced" if you want to ignore only the already fully invoiced timesheets.

+     - Caveat: Since a timesheet can be linked to only a single invoice line (by its fields "Invoice Line"), the option "Uninvoiced and partially invoiced" works for partially invoiced timesheets only on a second invoice.
+The timesheet will then be linked to (only) its new invoice line, and thus any further invoices are unable to determine the not yet invoiced amount of that timesheet, because the link to the line on the first invoice is no longer known.

    - Link the Sale Order with a project from **Project** field.
 #.
 Confirm Sale.
 #.
 Go to *Timesheets > Timesheets > My Timesheets*, create a record